cekkr/sandbox-verilog/README_BUT_LONGER.md

 Program the tuple by pairing `CSR_UNIT_FLUX_THRESHOLD` with the directional weights for capability/channel, and use `CSR_UNIT_FLUX_REVERSE_{TOP,BOTTOM}` together with `CSR_UNIT_PRESSURE_GAIN` to model friction and counter-pressure.
 Bits 1 and 2 of `CSR_UNIT_CTRL` gate whether the reverse coefficients participate as friction; clear them to remove resistance on the corresponding vertical edges.
+Legacy `sand_pe` now mirrors the same tuple-driven flow whenever `unit_flux_enable` is asserted, keeping the fully parallel fabric in lock-step with the streaming raster engine.
+Clear the bit to retain the historical constA/constB/constC/constD behaviour.

 **How the new opcodes map to the knobs**